Tjedor/omidron/README.md

 # omidron

-Simple controlling and streaming video with facial recognition from a tello drone.
+Simple script for controlling and streaming video with facial recognition from a tello drone.